tapthaker/FBSimulatorClient/README.md

 FBSimulatorClient is a simple way to interface talk to [FBSimulatorControl](https://github.com/facebook/FBSimulatorControl) framework to control  using Rest Web Services.
 FBSimulatorControl is a Mac OS X library for managing and manipulating iOS Simulators.

+## Setup ( ๑○ิ﹏○ิ)

+The FBSimulatorClient depends a opensource lib called as [GCD WebServer](https://github.com/swisspol/GCDWebServer) To install a the dependencies you need [CocoaPods](https://cocoapods.org/).
+If you don't know whats cocoapods please refer to its [getting started with CocoaPods guide](https://guides.cocoapods.org/using/getting-started.html).
+The nearest thing that i can tell you is that CocoaPods is like [Maven](https://maven.apache.org/) but for XCode.

 ## Usage (•ิ_•ิ)?

 Once your build the app, you can launch it in command line with the following command: